paol-imi/use-mutable-source/docs/src/guide/design-principles.md

 usePureSource(init);
 ```

-You directly provide the `dependency list`.
+You can inline them inside the hooks and directly provide the `dependency list`.

 ```tsx {4-5}
 usePureSource(